Triangle IP

 Say no to attorneys who excessively churn during the argument phase

-There are some half million patent applications waiting for examination and even more if you count those being actively argued.
+Half a million patent applications are waiting for examination, and even more if you count those being actively argued.

-Having said that, the skill of your patent attorney plays a far important role in deciding how quickly you can get a patent with the best counsel averaging one round of argument until allowance.
+Having said that, the skill of your patent attorney plays a far more important role in deciding how quickly you can get a patent, with the best counsel averaging one round of argument until allowance.

 A genuine, skilled attorney can estimate the number of rounds to patent allowance and will see that your innovation is in condition for allowance within the estimated number of rounds.